AndersDeath/diary2/000-current.md

 # 12 May - Sonstag  - Berlin - 598 Tag der Einwanderung - Hot Sunny

 Today I sit at home and do nice things.
 I was finished with a lot of important stuff that I planned before and so on.
 German class, some programming, some writing gained my mood.
 I feel nice.
 The gel I started using for recovery is really helping me.
 I don't feel well but better than yesterday for example.
+The recovery process is so slow that I don't know what to think.
+It's crazy.